HPQ Straddle Strategy

 What is a straddle on HPQ?

 A straddle on HPQ is the straddle strategy applied to HPQ (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With HPQ stock trading near $20.96, the strikes shown on this page are snapped to the nearest listed HPQ chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HPQ stock at $30.09 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed HPQ chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are HPQ straddle max profit and max loss calculated?